Research Bias – Definition, Types & Identification

 Example

-If you can complete a difficult task, you may say that this was due to coincidence or luck, while if someone else does the same task, you might think they are especially intelligent or skillful in this area.
+If you can complete a difficult task, you may say that this was due to coincidence or luck, while if someone else does the same task, you might think they are especially intelligent or skilful in this area.

 • Availability bias or availability heuristic describes the fact that we remember the most recent or vivid events best.
-This, however, also means that these events will have the biggest influence on the answers of your participants, clouding their judgement.
+This, however, also means that these events will have the biggest influence on the answers of your participants, clouding their judgment.
 To avoid this research bias, try asking them how they came to this conclusion to find out why they answer in a certain way.
-This reflection may help you and them recognize where their opinion is coming from and if it is objective and valid.
+This reflection may help you and them recognise where their opinion is coming from and if it is objective and valid.

 Example

-For some years, you have been planning a cruise on a big ship for vacation and were looking forward to it.
+For some years, you have been planning a cruise on a big ship for holiday and were looking forward to it.
 A few weeks before the start of the trip, however, there was another ship in the news that sunk tragically.
 Although this does not happen frequently, you now hesitate to go on your cruise because you are afraid the ship might sink too.

 • Confirmation bias describes the phenomenon that humans always seek information that confirms their beliefs and neglect facts that contradict them.
 This is also the case for our memory, meaning that we remember facts supporting our view better than those contradicting them.
 A way to avoid this research bias is to confront the participants with information that is against their beliefs and see how they react to that or if it changes their opinion.